TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 Josee lowered here sword, and she walked on top of the corpse.

-Laying there alone, with this cursed forest, was a woman madly smiling and laughing.
+Laying there alone, with this cursed forest, was a naked woman madly smiling and laughing.

 "...
 I won!
 I fucking won!
 HAHAHAHAHAHAHAHAHA!"

-And with a maddened smile, Josee stared at her sword.
+And with a crazy smile, Josee stared at her sword.
 Burning brightly within this dark forest, it gave her a gentle and warm feeling, as if a mother embracing its daughter.

 As she stared into those flames, as if a reminder of whom those powers belonged to, she saw the memories of those that came before, of a futile war with all but an inevitable end.